PrinceSingh-123/cleanInstagram/README.md

 open Instaco.xcworkspace
 ```

-## Why we are building this?
+## Why i am building this?

-- We love Instagram but Ads are polluting the feed.
+- I love Instagram but Ads are polluting the feed.

-- We have control what we want to see in our feed.
+- More freedom with my feed.

 - Built my first app for iOS for fun.